Navigating the EU-U.S. trade relationship

 The withdrawal of the UK from the EU (Brexit) will have a negative economic effect both for the UK but also for the EU.
 The size of these negative effects will depend, in part, on the nature of the future trade relationship that may be negotiated if the Article 50 negotiations on withdrawal are successfully concluded and, in part, on the nature of the transition arrangements, if any, that may be agreed to bridge the period between Brexit Day and the entry into force of a future trade agreement.

-The UK government’s objective for the long-term relationship remains that set out in the Lancaster House speech last January, namely, withdrawal from the Single Market and from any type of customs union with the EU, but agreement on an ambitious free trade agreement.… Read the rest
+The UK government’s objective for the long-term relationship remains that set out in the Lancaster House speech last January, namely, withdrawal from the Single Market and from any type of customs union with the EU, but agreement on an ambitious free trade agreement.
+However, the UK government has yet to spell out what exactly an ambitious free trade agreement might entail.

 WTO EU Trade Policy Review 2013